bgeneto/siesta-gcc-mpi/README.md

 ## 1. Install prerequisite software

-*Note: We assume you are running the commands below as an ordinary user (non-root) so we use `sudo` only when required.*
+*Note: We assume you are running all the commands below as an ordinary user (non-root), so we use `sudo` when required.
+That's because `mpirun` does NOT like to be executed as root.*

 ```
 sudo apt install make g++ gfortran openmpi-common openmpi-bin \